Tax-Deferred vs. Tax-Exempt Retirement Accounts

 A traditional individual retirement account (IRA) is a tax-deferred IRA that enables tax-deductible contributions.
 Features of traditional IRAs include:

-• Pre-tax investments: Funds in a traditional IRA are not subject to tax until the account owner takes a withdrawal.
+• Pre-tax investments: Funds in a traditional IRA are only taxed when the account owner takes a withdrawal.

-• Limited contributions: Tax-deferred IRA rules stipulate that people can only contribute up to the annual $6,000 limit.
+• Limited contributions: Tax-deferred IRA rules limit annual contributions, though people aged 50 and over have an additional “catch-up” limit on top of that.
 If someone participates in a workplace-sponsored retirement plan or makes above a specific amount, contributions to a traditional IRA may be limited.

-• Minimum distributions: Traditional IRAs are also subject to required minimum distributions (RMDs), which usually begin when the account owner turns 72
+• Minimum distributions: Traditional IRAs are also subject to required minimum distributions (RMDs) once the account owner turns 72.
+This means you must start withdrawing a minimum amount from your account at that time.

 Most traditional IRAs are conventional, meaning a brokerage house manages the funds for the account owner.
-People who want more control over their traditional IRAs may choose to open a self-directed IRA instead.
+People who want more control over their traditional IRAs may prefer a self-directed IRA account.

-The same annual contribution limits apply to self-directed IRAs as to conventional IRAs.
-However, self-directed IRAs allow the owner to invest in alternative assets like real estate, gold or private equity.
+The same annual contribution limits apply to self-directed IRAs and conventional IRAs.
+However, self-directed IRAs allow you to invest in alternative assets like real estate, gold or private equity.

-Although most 401(k)s are employer-sponsored, those who are self-employed or whose employer doesn’t provide the option can still open a self-directed 401(k).
-This type of 401(k) removes the need for an employer, giving the account owner more control over their investments.
+Although most 401(k)s are employer-sponsored, self-employed people or those whose employer doesn’t provide the option can still open a self-directed 401(k) account.
+This type of 401(k) eliminates the employer’s role, giving the account owner more control over their investments.

 Tax-Exempt Retirement Accounts Overview